is4tomj/is4tomj-hugo/content/posts/0004-003-sets-iteration.md

 > A "set" may comprise zero, one, or two or more elements.

-## The First rule of Sets — do not use sets
+## The First rule of sets — do not use sets

 Sets often create confusion.
 Do not use a set unless a set is required.